thvnx/gcc/gcc/config/kvx/atomics.md

-;; Machine description for K1C processor synchronization primitives.
+;; Machine description for MPPA KVX processor synchronization primitives.
 ;; Copyright (C) 2019 Kalray Inc.
 ;;
 ;; This file is part of GCC.